-First appearance: Finding Nemo
+First appearance for this animal character: Finding Nemo

-Other movies: Finding Dory
+Other Disney movies: Finding Dory

 Bottom line: Dory wasn't the star of Disney's "Finding Nemo," but she totally stole the show.
 Voiced by talk show host and comedian Ellen DeGeneres, Dory's big, bubbly personality more than makes up for the fact that she can't remember anything.